Close Icon

 Immerse yourself in the local history of the town by exploring Criccieth Castle.
 Find it resting proudly atop the headland before heading further afield.
 Venture to Pwllheli, the sailing capital of the world or to the pretty town of Porthmadog.

 Does an unusual place to stay in North Wales sound appealing?
 Why not take a look at this selection of quirky and unusual places to stay in Anglesey or our unusual places to stay in Mid Wales?
 For further inspiration on things to see and do whilst on holiday, browse our free North Wales travel guide.
+If you’re still trying to figure out where to stay, why not take a look at this guide covering North Wales vs South Wales?

 Get involved in the Discussion